Insertion Based Sequence Generation with Learnable Order Dynamics: Variable Length Sequence Generation

 \subsubsection{Parameterization}

 By learning the parameters $\phi$ governing $F_{*}^{\phi,i}: [0,1]\times \sZ \to [0,1]$ of \cref{prop:target-conditional-hazard-rate} we can learn the target order dynamics.
 The choice of the functional form of $F_{*}$ depends on the analytical tractability of the resulting $p^{\phi}_t(z | z_1)$.
 Specifically, we need to be able to sample $z_t \sim p^{\phi}_t(z | z_1)$ (ideally using inverse CDF sampling) in order to compute the projected rate matching loss (\cref{eq:projected-rate-matching-loss-abstract}) and also be able to compute the likelihood $p^{\phi}_t(z | z_1)$ for updating $\phi$, ideally in closed form to avoid numerical integration.
 Note that since the likelihood is independent per-position, if we satisfy the desiderata stated above, we obtain an efficient training procedure as discussed in \cref{sec:training}.
-As discussed in Appendix~\ref{app:likelihood-under-phi}, the likelihood $p^{\phi}_t(z | z_1)$ requires computing the following integral:
+As discussed in Appendix~\ref{app:likelihood-under-phi}, the likelihood $p^{\phi}_t(z | z_1)$ requires computing the following integral: \begingroup \endgroup The Kumaraswamy CDF~\citep{kumaraswamyGeneralizedProbabilityDensity1980a} (\cref{fig:kumaraswamy-cdf-effect-of-ab}): \begingroup \endgroup is an ideal candidate for the functional form of $F_{*}$ as it allows inverse CDF sampling, can produce internal modes, and for $a^i_{\ins}=a^i_{\unmask}=a$, allows us to obtain closed form expressions for the likelihood (see Appendix~\ref{app:kumaraswamy} for more details).
+Therefore, we parameterize $b^{\phi,i}_{\ins}(z_1)$ and $b^{\phi,i}_{\unmask}(z_1)$ by a transformer with weights represented by $\phi$, and set $a^{i}_{\ins}=a^{i}_{\unmask}=a$ to be a constant, which yields the following closed form expressions for the hazard rates: \begingroup \endgroup Interestingly, in this final form, we can see that the shape function $\frac{at^{a-1}}{1-t^a}$ is the same for both insertion and unmasking, and only the hazard rate multipliers $\bins$ and $\bun$ control the overall rate.
+Under the time-change $\tau = -\log(1-t^a)$, it becomes and exponential race with the parameters $\bins$ and $\bun$ with precedence constraints (insertion before unmasking).